San Diego, California

 ADMISSIONS TO PRACTICE

 Mitchell Thompson is the Managing Partner of the Firm.
-He has nearly thirty years of experience in civil litigation, maintaining a practice emphasizing law and motion work as well as trials.
+He has over thirty years of experience in civil litigation, maintaining a practice emphasizing law and motion work as well as trials.

 Mr. Thompson began his legal career in 1985 as a term law clerk with the Honorable Peter C. Siguenza, Jr. at the Superior Court of Guam.
 Following this judicial clerkship, Mr. Thompson was an associate with Carbullido & Pipes, P.C. from 1986 to 1990.
 Thereafter he was a principal in Maher & Thompson, P.C. from 1990 until 2013.